grafana/k6-docs/src/data/markdown/docs/01 guides/01 Getting started/04 Results Output.md

 excerpt: ''
 ---

-By default, the `k6 run` command prints runtime information and a general results summary to [`stdout`](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).
+`k6 run` has two different ways of showing the results of a load test.
+By default, we show an [aggregated summary report](/getting-started/results-output#end-of-test-summary-report) at the end of the test.
+This report is [customizable](/results-visualization/end-of-test-summary#handlesummary-callback), but by default features a general overview of all [groups](/using-k6/tags-and-groups#groups), [checks](/using-k6/checks) and [thresholds](/using-k6/thresholds) in the load test, as well as aggregated values for all [built-in](/using-k6/metrics#built-in-metrics) and [custom](/using-k6/metrics#custom-metrics) metrics used in the test run.

+If the aggregated metric measurements are not enough and something more fine-grained is needed, k6 also supports streaming the raw metric values to one or more external outputs (e.g. [InfluxDB](/results-visualization/influxdb-+-grafana), [Kafka](/results-visualization/apache-kafka), [StatsD](/results-visualization/statsd), etc.) while the test is running.
+The raw results can also be sent to our managed [k6 cloud](/results-visualization/cloud) service (e.g. when you want to test an environment behind a firewall) and they can be exported as a [CSV](/results-visualization/csv) or [JSON](/results-visualization/json) file for later processing.
+All [supported built-in outputs are listed below](/getting-started/results-output#external-outputs).

 ## Standard output

 ![k6 results - console/stdout output](./images/k6-results-stdout.png)

-When k6 displays the results to `stdout`, it will show the k6 logo and the following test information:
+When k6 displays the results to [`stdout`](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)), it will show the k6 logo and the following test information:

 - Test details: general test information and load options.
 - Progress bar: test status and how much time has passed.